 Floor Plan Evaluation

-As with the Travel Lite 625 and Travel Lite’s Rayzr series, once you step into the Travel Lite Air, everything is right there.
+As with the Travel Lite 625 and the Travel Lite Rayzr Campers, once you step into the Travel Lite Air, everything is right there.
 The direction you face determines what area you’re in.

 Turn to the passenger’s side and you’re in the kitchen.